Select Page

 Nearly one-third of residential fires and two-fifths of residential fatalities occur in homes with no smoke alarms.
 Put another way, having a working smoke alarm in the home reduces your chances of dying in a fire by nearly half.
 Find more information on smoke alarms and fire safety on the CO Detectors page and from the U.S. Fire Administration at www.usfa.dhs.gov.

-Click here to view the entire Community Wildfire Protection Plan.
+Click here to view the County-Wide Community Wildfire Protection Plan.

 Current Fire Danger